smartdevicelink/sdl_evolution/proposals/0263-System-Request.md

 ```
 Potential code changes to iOS Proxy

-Similar to java suite, the required function would be parsing the SystemRequestResponse message and extract bulk data in protocol level message and expose an get method for it.
+Similar to Java Suite, the required function would be parsing the `SystemRequestResponse` message, extracting bulk data in protocol level message, and exposing a get method for it.
 After looking at the code, `bulkData` is already a public property of `SDLRPCMessage`. `SDLSystemRequestResponse`, `SDLOnSystemRequest`, and `SDLSystemRequest` all inherit from `SDLRPCMessage`. `bulkData` is already exposed (can be set/get and is nullable) and `SDLRPCMessage` handles the parsing from core too, therefore, there is no code change need.
 Developers can use something like the following to access `bulkData`.

 ```